TerakomariGandesblood/awesome/README.md

 *   [Swatinem/rust-cache](https://github.com/Swatinem/rust-cache) - A GitHub Action that implements smart caching for rust/cargo projects
 *   [compiler-explorer/compiler-explorer](https://github.com/compiler-explorer/compiler-explorer) - Run compilers interactively from your web browser and interact with the assembly
 *   [codecov/codecov-action](https://github.com/codecov/codecov-action) - GitHub Action that uploads coverage to Codecov :open\_umbrella:
-*   [microsoft/TypeScript](https://github.com/microsoft/TypeScript) - TypeScript is a superset of JavaScript that compiles to clean JavaScript output.

 ## miscellaneous